 Welcome to the Broad Street and New Street communities

-Our Broad street community house our students who are in years 1-3, providing a strong transition from the Nest.
-Our Music and Visual Arts specialist program also runs out of Broad Street.
-Our New Street Community house our year 4-7 students, and our specialist Positive Education and Environmental Life Science and Sustainability Program.
+The Broad Street Community house our students who are in years 1-3, providing a strong transition from the Nest.
+Music and Visual Arts specialist program are also facilitated out of Broad Street.
+The New Street Community house the year 4-6 students together with the Environmental Life Science and Sustainability Program.

 There is significant awareness of others, empathy, tolerance and respect between students since establishing these groups together with our values, and children have fostered a strong sense of community across the school.
 Our older students, primarily but not exclusively, bring leadership and mentoring to each group and our younger students bring wonder and enthusiasm.

 Our classrooms are designed by staff and children to be welcoming and comfortable spaces.
 These spaces are low in visual clutter, high in natural light, flexible to encourage collaborative work, and provide a significant amount of choice for children as they engage in their learning.

 Each day all classes have scheduled time for concentrated English and Mathematics learning.
 English and Mathematics is integrated into our inquiry focus as well as being intentionally integrated into other learning areas.

 While a Magpie Group may work together during English and Mathematics times, we also work in smaller groups.
 Planning occurs by staff working within Professional Learning Teams.
 This ensures that there are common expectations, consistent resources, a broad range of interventions and clear communication about students’ needs.

 Teachers plan against the Australian Curriculum in English and Mathematics, incorporating the General Capabilities of Literacy and Numeracy.